earthlab/firedpy/README.md

 `https://nsidc.org/data/user-resources/help-center/creating-netrc-file-earthdata-login`

-  - Run the command line interface `firedpy` or `firedpy --help` in your terminal for its help file:
+  - Run the command-line interface `firedpy` or `firedpy --help` in your terminal for its help file:

   ```bash
   firedpy --help